Team-KAP/Aria/README.md

 ## Dev Instructions

-When cloning for the first time, it's necessary to run `npm install` in the cloned directory.
+When cloning for the first time, it's necessary to run `npm install` in the cloned directory :).